Denver Streets Partnership: Advocating for Safer, More Humane Roads

 July 12, 2021

 2021 is on track to be one of the deadliest years in history on Colorado’s roads.
-In just one week in May, we lost Gwen Inglis, world champion cyclist; a 12-year-old boy who was killed on his bike while crossing a street in Littleton; and a third person was killed on a motorcycle near the Central Park neighborhood.
+In just one week in May, we lost Gwen Inglis, world champion cyclist; a 12-year-old boy who was killed on his bike while crossing a street in Littleton; and a third person was killed in a motorcycle accident near the Central Park neighborhood.

 This, after 2020 saw a precipitous drop in fatalities due to COVID restrictions.
 If only we had learned from this silver lining of COVID: when the city of Denver saw record numbers of people out walking or biking, they created “shared streets.”
 Fewer cars = fewer fatalities.
 What does that tell us about our streets?

 I talked about this with Jill Locantore, executive director of Denver Streets Partnership, a coalition of over two dozen organizations focused on making roads in Denver and Colorado safer for those who aren’t in cars.